 Recently, researchers discovered a dramatic association between Alzheimer’s disease and androgen deprivation therapy (ADT).

-ADT is a mainstay of treatment for prostate cancer since the 1940s currently used in over half million men in the United States.
+ADT is a mainstay of treatment for prostate cancer since the 1940s currently used in over half a million men in the United States.

 Research in recent years also has linked ADT and low testosterone to cognitive deficits and has shown that men with Alzheimer’s tend to have lower testosterone levels, compared to men of the same age who don’t have the disease.